neurologic/Comparative-Animal-Behavior/observation-and-analysis/observation.md

 ***Q: Which of these columns needs to be filled out during data collection?
 Which of these columns can be filled out "offline" (after data collection has concluded)?***

-***Q: How would you calculate the duration of each instance of each behavior?***
+***Q: How would you calculate the duration of each instance of each behavior from your data?***

-Activity budgets are generally presented as the proportion or percent time that an animal spends in a particular activity.
+Activity budgets are generally presented as the proportion or percent time that an animal spends doing each behavior.

 ***Q: What equation would you use to calcualte the activity budget for each behavior in your ethogram?***

-***Q: Would you include or exclude the time spent 'out of sight' in the reported activity budget?***
+***Q: Would you include or exclude the time spent 'out of sight' in the reported activity budget?
+Justify your choice.***

-***Q: Would you include or exclude the time spent doing 'other' behaviors in the reported activity budget?***
+***Q: Would you include or exclude the time spent doing 'other' behaviors in the reported activity budget?
+Justify your choice.***

 ⏸️ PAUSE here for class-wide discussion